-Gastric bypass surgery also called Roux-en-Y (roo-en-wy), is one of the most common types of bariatric surgery performed when diet and exercise have failed to work or when you’re facing serious health problems due to your weight.
-This surgery shrinks the size of your stomach, therefore you can no longer eat as much as you used to.
+Gastric bypass surgery, also called Roux-en-Y (roo-en-wy), is one of the most common types of bariatric surgery performed when diet and exercise have failed or when overweight causes serious health problems.
+This surgery shrinks the size of your stomach, so you can no longer eat as much as you used to.
+If you want to learn more about Gastric bypass surgery, join us in this article from the Doctour website.

 What is gastric bypass surgery?